anax291/TasteOfDecor/README.md

 2. [INTROJS](https://introjs.com/).
 This is not so popular yet a very useful library.
 It is used to guide the users, how they can write testimonials for us.
    ![IntroJs guiding how to write testimonial for us](./public/assets/readme/introjs.png)

+3. [html2canvas](https://www.npmjs.com/package/html2canvas).
+It is used to take screenshot of our design in customization page

 ---